 In Texas the jury in a divorce may decide conservatorship regarding the children, which parent may determine the residence of the child, and whether the child’s residence will be restricted to a certain geographical area.
 Regarding property in a divorce a jury may decide whether the property is separate or community property, the value of the property, whether a spouse is entitled to a reimbursement claim and the validity and enforceability of premarital agreements.
 A jury may also decide whether parties are common-law married, if one party is at fault for the divorce based on one of the fault grounds, whether an annulment should be granted and whether one party should pay the other parties attorney fees.
 Jury trials are typically more expensive and more time consuming than a trial by the Judge.
 Most divorces are tried in front of a Judge, however there are exceptions where a case may be more suited for a jury trial.

 When To Hire A Local Tyler Divorce Attorney

 Over the years I have had many people contact me attempting to hire me with their trial date set a month or just weeks away.
 The problem with waiting this long to retain an attorney is that the deadlines to conduct discovery have already past.
 Many times a Temporary Order Hearing may have already been completed, which could adversely affect the results of the final hearing.
 I understand good lawyers are not cheap, but remember that this lawsuit may affect your visitations, who gets custody, and property division.
 It typically will cost less to hire a divorce attorney at the onset of your case than to hire a divorce attorney later on down the road to attempt to “fix things”.

 Remember once a lawsuit is on file deadlines begin.
-If you want to file for divorce or have been served with divorce papers don’t wait to call a skilled and experienced Tyler Divorce Lawyer.
+If you want to file for divorce or have been served with divorce papers don’t wait to call a skilled and experienced Tyler Divorce Attorney.